ajherchenroder/live-bootstrap-with-lfs/README.rst

 NOTE: The live-bootstrap will automatically terminate in the interactive mode except when using bubble wrap.
 In that case please use the interactive option.
 5. swapon the external swap partition (if desired)
 6. cd into /steps/lfs
-7. run ./lfsmain.sh and follow the prompts the scripts will end with you chrooted into the lfs partition.
+7. run ./lfsmain.sh (or ./lfsmain.sh -L if using a local repository) and follow the prompts the scripts will end with you chrooted into the lfs partition.

 Original live-bootstrap readme follows: